luizgringo/bueno_fe_luiz_exercise/README.md

 - Destructuring `props` inside components
 - Giving descriptive names to their respective `props` components interface
 - Add `JSX.Element` to type and define components
+- Use `React.useMemo` on components that handle lists to avoid reerendering and improve performance

 ## To Run the project you must run